malteA/go-api/README.md

 Fiber is used for the REST interaction, GORM to interact with the Database.

+API Documentation is done with the help of SWAGGER

 | Endpoint                     | Description                         |
 |------------------------------|-------------------------------------|
 | /api/car                | Lists all carss                     |